 They are a great option for solo work, as evidenced in Pat Metheny’s One Quiet Night, one of the best-selling recent jazz records that put the range and depth of baritone guitars on full display.

 In addition, through the use of a capo, you can make a baritone guitar sound like a standard guitar, so you can still play many popular songs with ease.

 Our choice for the best baritone acoustic guitar is the Alvarez ABT60E.
 It features great craftsmanship for a full sound and a great playing experience, at a nice price point.
-For those short on cash, the Guild BT-240E is a good choice and our best value for this article.
+The Guild BT-240E is a good choice for those short on cash and our best value for this article.